 We created a page on this website for each of the individual topics that are listed below.
 Just click any of the section titles to review the training materials for that topic.

 If you are new to the Property Preservation Industry, this would be a great page to start your education.
 Just like every other construction related industry, ours has its own specialized terminology and if you fail to understand it, there’s a good chance you will not even get into this business.
-You will be expected to know and understand this industry’s unique vocabulary BEFORE anything else.
+We have a vast glossary for Property Preservation, landscaping, construction and OSHA construction safety terminology.

 Gone are the days when you could just pull up to a property and slap some boards up.
 Nowadays, many servicing of the companies have to follow strict rules about when and where they are allowed to use boarding as a way to secure a property.
 Many local communities have recently passed new rules about boarding, as well.

 Debris Removal is one of the most vitally important tasks.
 Few people outside this industry realize that trashing out a property involves much more than simply renting a dumpster and tossing out trash.
 Many of the recent news stories have involved REO vendors who have completed debris removal work orders at the wrong property.
 Just getting to the right house is only half the battle.
 Check out this page to learn more about it.

 Property Inspectors have a very important job within the Property Preservation industry.
 Most insurance policies have strict rules in regards to a property’s vacancy.
 The property inspector is the key player in the field whose work allows banks and servicing companies to stay in compliance.

 Seasonal lawn maintenance is another very important aspect of this business because most cities across the United States have been really cracking down on banks and servicing companies for not adequately maintaining properties when they are supposed to be taking care of them.
 Many local communities have been imposing fines as large as $1,000 per day for maintenance violations.